-Honey Gouramis are very easy-going fish which can be kept as a single, pair or a group.
+Honey gouramis are very easy-going fish that can be kept as a single, pair or a group.
 They are not a schooling species however they enjoy each other’s company and will display better in groups of 4-6 individuals.

 Generally, a formed pair will swim together.

-The Honey Gourami is an omnivore in the wild, feeding on everything that they can find from small invertebrate and insects to zooplankton.
+The honey gourami is an omnivore in the wild, feeding on everything that they can find from small invertebrates and insects to zooplankton.
 Occasionally, they will also graze on the surrounding vegetation and plants.

 Keep this in mind when choosing the type of plants for your aquarium; you need a resilient species!

 This fish is not a fussy eater.
-In the aquarium they will love, fresh or flake foods.
-Try to keep a good balanced diet with flakes or pellets as their core diet and then add live food such as bloodworms or brine shrimps.
+In the aquarium, they will love, fresh or flake foods.
+Try to keep a well-balanced diet with flakes or pellets as their core diet and then add live food such as bloodworms or brine shrimps.

 Vegetable tablets are also a good way to vary their diet.
-Make sure you add both vegetables and meat sources to given them a good variety.
+Make sure you add both vegetables and meat sources to give them a good variety.